Wang Xiaochuan: Early life and education

-Internet experience
+Career

 Wang entered China's Internet startup sector while still an undergraduate student.
 In 1999, he participated in the creation of the online alumni directory of ChinaRen.com as a part-time technical manager.
 His work continued after ChinaRen, In 2003, after completing his postgraduate studies at Tsinghua University, Wang joined Sohu after ChinaRen was acquired by Sohu, Wang's talent attracted the attention of Charles Zhang, the founder and CEO of Sohu, Wang rose from senior technical manager to senior technical director, deputy president, senior vice-president, and CTO.
-At 27，Wang became the youngest Vice President of this company.
+At 27, Wang became the youngest Vice President of this company.
 Wang was appointed as the CTO of Sohu at the age of 31.

-Founding of Sogou and career

-In 2003, Wang established Sohu's R&D Center, Wang recruited students in the computer department of Tsinghua University, international gold medals in the computer Olympic Games, top winners in the college entrance examination to form a dream team，Wang launched Sogou Search in 2004.
+In 2003, Wang established Sohu's R&D Center, Wang recruited students in the computer department of Tsinghua University, international gold medals in the computer Olympic Games, top winners in the college entrance examination to form a dream team, Wang launched Sogou Search in 2004.
 In 2006, he invented the Sogou intelligent Input Method, which later became China's most popular input method, anchoring Sogou as China's No.2 Internet property by user numbers.
 In 2008, Wang proposed the "Input-Browser-Search" internet business model, namely the "three-stage rocket model".
-In 2010, after facilitating the spin-off of Sogou from Sohu, Wang started serving as the CEO of Sogou, opening a new chapter for the company.